webbeetechnologies/react-native-molecules/packages/molecules/README.md

 Contributing
 ------------

 We welcome issues and pull requests.
-Please ensure any new component stories and docs accompany your changes so they appear in the Bamboo Molecules docs site.
+Please ensure any new component stories and docs accompany your changes so they appear in the React Native Molecules docs site.